-The eight best known shapes are: Baroque, Button (as in, cute as a button in button pearls), Coin, Keshi, Potato, Oval, Ringed, and Round or Semi-round!
-Perfectly round pearls are the rarest and are considered by many to be the most valuable (But, of course at Honora, we know beauty comes in ALL forms).
+The eight best known shapes are: Baroque, Button, Coin, Keshi, Potato, Oval, Ringed, and Round or Semi-round!
+Perfectly round pearls are the rarest and are considered by many to be the most valuable (But, at Honora, we know beauty comes in ALL forms).

-The general rule of thumb regarding pearl size is this - the longer the time a pearl spends growing in a mollusk, the larger it will eventually become.
-Can you guess the size of the largest pearl in the world?
+The general rule of thumb regarding Pearl size is this - the longer the time a pearl spends growing in a mollusk, the larger it will eventually become.

 For many years, it was common practice to cultivate up to 32 Freshwater Cultured Pearls inside of one mollusk, at one time!

-In 2011, a selection of pearl farmers, including some of our partners, began experimenting with growing just one pearl at a time inside the center of the animal.
-In addition to this change, a small bead of Mother-In-Pearl would now be used to initiate growth of the pearl, as opposed to the irregularly shaped tissue used in the past.
+In 2011, a selection of Pearl farmers, including some of our partners, began experimenting with growing just one Pearl at a time inside the center of the animal.
+In addition to this change, a small bead of Mother-of-Pearl would now be used to initiate growth of the pearl, as opposed to the irregularly shaped tissue used in the past.